EzanAsif/Rest-API-with-RUST/README.md

 # Rest-API-with-RUST
-Created a simple rest api with RUST.
+Created a simple rest api with RUST and ROCKET.

 This app uses API from http://api.openweathermap.org/ And saves data of a particular city locally in api.json